RSS-777/abz_agency/README.md

 * A user registration form with frontend validation and data submission through REST API (POST request).
 * After successful registration, the user list updates and resets to the first page.

+## Deployment & Infrastructure
+* The project was successfully deployed on a production server, ensuring stable and performant hosting.
+* A custom domain was connected for a professional and user-friendly URL experience: https://test-project.if.ua/.
+* An SSL certificate was obtained and configured, enabling HTTPS for secure data transfer and improved SEO rankings.
+* All static assets and images were optimized for fast loading times, reducing bandwidth usage and improving user experience.
+* Project files and build artifacts are properly organized and maintained on the server.

+## Testing & Documentation
+* All tests specified in the project documentation have passed successfully, ensuring compliance with the defined requirements and quality standards.
+* Code and project structure strictly adhere to the provided documentation and best practices, facilitating maintainability and scalability.

+## SEO & Performance Enhancements
+* Added React Helmet Async to manage document head tags dynamically, enhancing SEO by setting appropriate metadata, titles, and descriptions.
+* Image assets were optimized and compressed without losing quality to improve page load speeds and performance metrics.

 ### Tech Stack
 * [X] **React 18**: JavaScript library for building user interfaces.
 * [X] **Vite**: Fast and modern build tool for frontend development.